Watch this video to know more about the Deaf Studies Program at Towson University.

 From your very first courses in American Sign Language (ASL), you are immersed into Deaf Culture.
 Faculty members share their own experiences and help students more fully grasp what it means to be Deaf or hard of hearing in a hearing world.

 Students interact with members of the Deaf Community at a variety of on- and off-campus events.
-Join the ASL Club on campus or live in the ASL Residential Learning Community, and gain more confidence in your receptive skills and ability to communicate in ASL.
+Join the ASL Club on campus or live in the ASL Living Learning Community, and gain more confidence in your receptive skills and ability to communicate in ASL.
 You also have the option to complete a semester as a visiting student at Gallaudet University and/or a summer program learning Italian sign language and Italian Deaf Culture in Siena, Italy.

-The American Sign Language (ASL) Community is a residential learning community for Deaf students and students committed to improving and/or maintaining their ASL language skills.
+The American Sign Language (ASL) Community is a Living Learning Community for Deaf students and students committed to improving and/or maintaining their ASL language skills.
 The community is open to students in the Deaf Studies major, students who use ASL in their everyday lives, and students who affiliate with the Deaf community.

 Students participate in off-campus service learning experiences and attend Deaf events.
 Each student completes an internship at an organization serving the Deaf Community.
 Your internship gives you hands-on experience in potential careers and prepares you to work for agencies, schools and other organizations that provide services to the Deaf Community.
 Your internship and Deaf Studies coursework will prepare you for entry into positions such as a teaching assistant, job coach, residential dorm counselor, case manager, program coordinator or administrative specialist.
 Your Deaf Studies degree will also prepare you to enter graduate programs in Deaf education, psychology, social work, counseling, interpreter preparation, and many more.

 All students wishing to begin ASL courses at TU above the ASL I level must take the program's ASL screening assessment.
 Incoming students are not allowed to register for DFST 105 American Sign Language II or higher without taking an assessment.
 For more information about placement and credits for prior learning, see the Advising & Student Resources page.